 Please read the Application Guidelines before applying for a grant.

 New to classics and do not know how to get started?
 We recommend our guide to setting up classics in schools, which gives practical advice for primary and secondary schools on courses, resources and training and how to make the argument for classics in your school.
+You can also read about initial teacher training routes here.

 Why classics in primary schools?